• Home

 • Be wary of potential phishing emails from attackers asking you to update your password or any other login credentials.

-• Instead of clicking on the link provided in the email, manually type the website in questions address into the URL bar of your browser and proceed from there.
+• Instead of clicking on the link provided in the email, manually type the website in question address into the URL bar of your browser and proceed from there.

 • Be sure that your home network is secured.